 My job is to help you understand your child’s current developmental level and to help you navigate the Hows of gaining that next milestone skill.

 Sometimes the goals therapists put on paper may not look much like the goal you had in mind.
-If so, ask me about it.
-Often, your child may need help on a foundational or precursor skill—a “stepping stone” to the goal you have in mind.
-But sometimes my priorities as a therapist might look different from your priorities as a parent.
+If so, ask us about it.
+Often, your child may need help on a foundational or precursor skill—a “stepping stone” to the goal you have in mind, but sometimes my priorities as a therapist might look different from your priorities as a parent.
 I’m not familiar with the culture of your family—the people and things that are most important to you.
 By sharing your personal goals for your child, we can work together as a team to meet your ultimate goals.

-I’ll admit, sometimes I send you home with a worksheet or a list of words to practice.
-Sometimes you are able to carve out time to practice that list of words between cooking dinner, the chaos that is playtime after dinner, and then getting the kids ready for bed.
+I’ll admit, sometimes I send you home with a long list of activities to work on.
+Sometimes you are able to carve out time to practice those things between cooking dinner, the chaos that is playtime after dinner, and then getting the kids ready for bed.
 But some days there’s no room in your schedule for another activity.
 I get it.

 Why do I send those things home anyway?

 But I honestly do want the things I send home to be fun and engaging – to be useful to you – to make your child feel just a little more independent and empowered.
-Sometimes I might give you a list of words to practice, but before you leave my therapy room or the lobby of the clinic, let’s talk about how to make those words fun.
+So before you leave the clinic, let’s talk about how to make those activities fun.
 Could you incorporate them into your family game night?
-Could you have your child “teach” you how to say those words?
-Let’s also talk about what sort of support he needs.
 What cues will help him?
-When do you know it’s okay to fade those prompts out a bit?
-To make the task more challenging?
+When do you know it’s okay to fade those activities, or to make the task more challenging?

 The more practice your child has, the faster she will master that skill.
 I’d like to help you help your child practice that skill at home.